The Oscars of Podcasting? First ‘Golden Mics’ Awards to Debut in 2021

 Podcast Academy members will be eligible to vote in different categories, including one for general excellence, for Golden Mics contenders.
 The org said it would begin accepting nominations for the awards in the fall of 2020.

-Some notable podcast publishers, including iHeartRadio, the New York Times Co., Luminary and Cumulus Media’s Westwood One, are not among the organization’s founding members.
+Some notable podcast publishers, including iHeartRadio, the New York Times Co., Luminary, Entercom Communications and Cumulus Media’s Westwood One, are not among the organization’s founding members.
 It’s worth noting that iHeartRadio, the second-biggest podcast network in the U.S. after NPR, has its own podcast awards program and held the second annual iHeartRadio Podcast Awards in January.

 Popular on Variety